SpinningVinyl/eakd/docs/eakd-design.md

 - `UI_SET_EVBIT(EV_KEY)` and `UI_SET_KEYBIT` for the complete Linux key range.
 - `UI_SET_EVBIT(EV_MSC)` and `UI_SET_MSCBIT(MSC_SCAN)` for hardware scan codes.
-- `UI_SET_EVBIT(EV_LED)` and `UI_SET_LEDBIT` for Num, Caps and Scroll feedback from the compositor.
+- `UI_SET_EVBIT(EV_LED)` and `UI_SET_LEDBIT` for Num, Caps and Scroll feedback from the active display or input stack.
 - `UI_DEV_SETUP` for its name and stable virtual identity.
 - `UI_DEV_CREATE` to register it with the kernel input subsystem.

 Ordinary frames are injected by writing `struct input_event` records followed by `EV_SYN/SYN_REPORT`. `UI_DEV_DESTROY` removes the virtual keyboard during clean shutdown.
 Closing the uinput descriptor also destroys it after a crash.
-Compositor output events are drained from the same read/write uinput descriptor.
+Device-output events are drained from the same read/write uinput descriptor.
 `EV_LED` output events are the sole source of lock state. uinput does not frame device-output callbacks with `SYN_REPORT`, so the feedback reader passes all LED changes returned by each `read(2)` call to the manager as one batch.

 ### Unix socket and `SO_PEERCRED`